EdwardAngert/coderdocs/src/content/docs/main/admin/infrastructure/validated-architectures/1k-users.md

+---
+title: 'Reference Architecture: up to 1,000 users'
+description: 'The 1,000 users architecture is designed to cover a wide range of workflows.'
+version: main
+audience: admin
+---
 # Reference Architecture: up to 1,000 users

 The 1,000 users architecture is designed to cover a wide range of workflows.